 The Clinical and Translational Sciences Dual-Title PhD Program gives students the opportunity to tailor their graduate education for health-related careers in the laboratory, clinic, community and industry.

-Offered through participating graduate programs in Penn State’s colleges of Agricultural Sciences, Health and Human Development, Medicine and Nursing, this program features more than 85 approved elective courses and eight affiliated major programs spread across two campuses.
+Offered through participating graduate programs in Penn State’s colleges of Agricultural Sciences, Health and Human Development, Medicine and Nursing, this program features more than 85 approved elective courses and 10 affiliated major programs spread across two campuses.
 Diversity is reflected in both students and in more than 70 CTS faculty, each with a unique interest in clinical and translational science.